-- Personal illness/injury, including exposure to contagious disease which can be communicated to others - o 1-2 days off: no doctor's note required, make up at the supervisor's discretion - o 3rd day off: must have doctor's note, make up at the supervisor's discretion - 4-5+ days off: requires discussion of practicum extension, medical leave, grade reduction, and/or an incomplete and will be determined by supervisor & faculty. - Significant illness/injury of immediate family (spouse, parents, children, grandparents, siblings, grandchildren) to care for the family member - Make-up days typically required and per the supervisor/clinic director/program coordinator's discretion - Medically necessary appointments that cannot be scheduled at an alternative time - Make-up days typically required and per the supervisor/clinic director/program coordinator's discretion - Funeral - No make-up day required

-- Religious holidays/observation

-- o No make-up day required

-- Other reasons approved by the supervisor and clinic/program coordinator

-Any additional, unapproved absences not classified within this policy or excessive absences may result in an In Progress grade/extension of placement or letter grade reduction.
-In addition, failure to follow the notification procedure outlined in this policy may also result in a letter grade reduction and is at discretion of the faculty.
+- Personal illness/injury, including exposure to contagious disease which can be communicated to others - o 1-2 days off: no doctor's note required, make up at the supervisor's discretion - o 3rd day off: must have doctor's note, make up at the supervisor's discretion - o 4-5+ days off: requires discussion of practicum extension, medical leave, grade reduction, and/or an incomplete and will be determined by supervisor & faculty. - Significant illness/injury of immediate family (spouse, parents, children, grandparents, siblings, grandchildren) to care for the family member - Make-up days typically required and per the supervisor/clinic director/program coordinator's discretion - Medically necessary appointments that cannot be scheduled at an alternative time - Make-up days typically required and per the supervisor/clinic director/program coordinator's discretion - Funeral - No make-up day required - Religious holidays/observation - No make-up day required - Other reasons approved by the supervisor and clinic/program coordinator failure to follow the notification procedure outlined in this policy may also result in a letter grade reduction and is at discretion of the faculty.
 Students should not attempt to negotiate days off with their supervisors.
-This will be seen as unprofessional behavior and will be reflected in the student's grade and/or demonstrate need for a support plan in professionalism.
+This will be seen as unprofessional behavior and will be reflected in the student's grade and/or demonstrate need for a support plan in the area of professionalism.